1969–70 South Pacific cyclone season

 The 1969–70 South Pacific cyclone season was a very inactive season, featuring only seven disturbances, five tropical cyclones, and two severe tropical cyclones.
 The season featured only one landfalling storm, Cyclone Dawn.
 Dawn formed very late, on February 10, and the last storm, Tropical Depression Isa, dissipated early, on April 19.
-On January 2, a tropical low developed onto a weak depression on the Coral Sea.
-It later crossed into the Australian Region, where it strengthened onto Severe Tropical Cyclone Ada.
+On January 2, a tropical low developed into a weak depression on the Coral Sea.
+It later crossed into the Australian Region, where it strengthened to Severe Tropical Cyclone Ada.